rxv3774/WebCheckers/docs/DesignDoc.md

 have been improved by maybe using a collection when creating our board.
 Our original code metrics measurements were not great, however, after going back and fixing our implementation and unit tests, we were able to improve them significantly.
 Our main issues in testing was our iterators.
 As you can see, the iterators had caused us more than one problem, however, we were able to get past this issue.
+Another improvement we could make is implementing single responsibility for a Piece, by creating separate Single and King Piece classes.

 ## Testing
 Some of the tests that are performed: